We’re in love with this healthy gluten-free Cranberry Quinoa Salad with Candied Walnuts!

 - 1 cup dry quinoa

-- 1/2 cup fresh cranberries [or frozen!] or 1 cup dried
+- ½ cup fresh cranberries or 1 cup dried cranberries

 - 1/2-1 cup fresh broccoli florets